 Detect mobile navigation in Laravel

-When developing web applications, it is essential to think about the adaptability of any web application and one of these aspects involves programmatically detecting the type of device with which the application is being accessed: is it a mobile device or a computer? desktop?.
+When developing web applications, we don't just worry about how to send emails, it is essential to think about the application's adaptability.
+One of the most important aspects is programmatically detecting the type of device accessing it: is it a mobile device or a desktop computer?

 Optimized User Experience (UX)